Jiří Pelikán (politician)

-Jiří Pelikán (7 February 1923 in Olomouc, Czechoslovakia – 26 June 1999 in Rome, Italy) was a Czechoslovakian journalist and member of parliament, then a member of the European Parliament for the Italian Socialist Party.

-In 1939 he joined the Communist Party of Czechoslovakia in exile and took part in the Resistance in Czechoslovakia during the Second World War.

-From 1953 to 1963 he assumed leading functions in the communist-led International Union of Students.
-Until 1968 he was the director of the Czechoslovak Television and a member of the parliament from 1964 to 1969.
+Jiří Pelikán (7 February 1923 – 26 June 1999) was a Czech journalist and politician.
+Born in Olomouc, he was a member of the National Assembly in the Czechoslovak Socialist Republic and later a member of the European Parliament for the Italian Socialist Party (PSI).
+In 1939, Pelikán joined the Communist Party of Czechoslovakia (KSČ) in exile and took part in the Czech resistance to Nazi Germany occupation during World War II.
+From 1953 to 1963, he assumed leading functions in the KSČ-led International Union of Students.
+Until 1968, he was the director of the Czechoslovak Television and a member of the parliament from 1964 to 1969.

-He fully supported the Prague Spring and organized the first live debate in common with the Austrian television ORF.
-When the troops of the Warsaw Pact entered Prague on 20 August 1968 he organized the resistance among journalists.
-In 1969 he fled the Gustáv Husák regime and was given political asylum in Italy.

-He was elected to the European Parliament for the Italian Socialist Party in 1979 and again in 1984.

-After the Velvet Revolution of 1989, he became from 1990 to 1991 member of the Consultative Council of the President Václav Havel.
+Pelikán fully supported the Prague Spring and organized the first live debate in common with the Austrian television ORF.
+When the troops of the Warsaw Pact entered Prague on 20 August 1968, he organized the resistance among journalists.
+In 1969, he fled the Gustáv Husák regime and was given political asylum in Italy.
+He was elected to the European Parliament for the PSI in 1979 and again in 1984.
+After the Velvet Revolution of 1989, he became a member of the Consultative Council of the then Czech president Václav Havel from 1990 to 1991.
 He died in Rome in 1999 after a long battle with cancer.